-- CSE 591/551 Foundations of Algorithms (3) - EEE 554 Random Signal Theory (3)
+- CSE 551 Foundations of Algorithms (3) - EEE 554 Random Signal Theory (3)

-All students are required to take the core courses, CSE 551/591 Foundations of Algorithms and EEE 554 Random Signal Theory in their first semester.
-If students are deficient in CSE 310 or EEE 350, they may be taken concurrently with the core courses.
+All students are required to take the core courses, CSE 551 Foundations of Algorithms and EEE 554 Random Signal Theory in their first two semesters.
+Students in the Computer Systems Concentration (CEN-CS) are required to take CSE 551 in their first semester.
+Students in the Electrical Engineering Concentration (CEN-EE) are required to take EEE 554 in their first semester.
+These courses have a pre-requisite of CSE 310 for CSE 551 and EEE 350 for EEE 554.
+If students are deficient in CSE 310 or EEE 350, they may choose to take these concurrently with the core courses or they can petition to take these in their first semester before taking the core courses.